mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_release_notes.md

 [ Custom roles ](https://cloud.google.com/iam/docs/understanding-custom-roles)
 are now [ generally available ](https://cloud.google.com/products/#product-
 launch-stages) .
-You can create a custom Cloud IAM role with one or more permissions, then grant that custom role to users in your organization.
+You can create a custom IAM role with one or more permissions, then grant that custom role to users in your organization.

 For more information, see the following topics: